AHabes/test-infra/README.md

 ## Overview

-The purpose of the `test-infra` repository is to store configuration and scripts for the test infrastructure used in the `kyma-project` organization.
+The purpose of the `test-infra` repository is to store configuration and scripts for the test infrastructure used in the `kyma-project` organization.dfd

 ### Project structure